Kent teachers strike on the first day of school

-Demanding better wages and more manageable class sizes, Kent School District teachers went on strike Thursday on what would have been the first day of school in the south King County district.
+Demanding better wages and more manageable class sizes, Kent School District teachers went on strike Thursday on what would have been the first day of school in the South King County district.

 Outside Kent-Meridian High School, more than 50 educators waved signs reading “Fair Contract Now” as they walked near an intersection.
 Motorists honked their horns as they passed.